 - Then, over on lanes 25&26, 2nd-place Bowl Movement will match wits with 4th-place Bora Bora (hcp 131).
 Bowl Movement will likely have a bit of an off night, but split the series with Bora Bora; while Bora Bora will probably hold steady as they keep the series tied.

-- Finally, on lanes 27&28, 1st-place I'm Gonna Belt Ya, Sucka! will chuck some balls with 3rd-place Split Happens (hcp 131).
+- Finally, on lanes 27&28, 1st-place I'm Gonna Belt Ya, Sucka! will throw some gutter balls with 3rd-place Split Happens (hcp 131).
 The Belt is predicted to roll a little low, yet still manage to just barely win the series; while Split Happens are anticipated to hold steady as they avoid getting swept.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)